actiniumio/allspark/docs/nav/install.md

 ```

 !!! warning
-    For CentOS/RedHat, before using the playbook, you need to besur to have your user on wheel groups
+    Before using the playbook, you need to be sur to have your deploiment user on wheel groups

 At this point, you will be able to see component show up along with their access URL
 at `ingress.YOUR_ROOT_DOMAIN`.